Family Office Staffing: Key Roles & Hiring Guide

 This is often one of the highest-trust positions in a family office.
 The chief of staff sees everything: financial statements, family dynamics, legal disputes, and personal matters.
 Discretion is not just preferred; it is required.

-When to Hire a Chief of Staff
+Is It Time to Hire a Chief of Staff?

 Not every family office needs a chief of staff from day one.
 This role becomes essential when the principal’s time is stretched too thin, when staff coordination breaks down, or when the family’s portfolio and lifestyle complexity outgrows what an administrator can manage alone.
 Families with multiple properties, active philanthropic foundations, or business holdings typically benefit from adding this position early.
 For a deeper look at when this role makes sense, read our guide on when to hire a chief of staff.